Welcome to Brandon Transit

 Route Identification

 The destination signs used by the Brandon Transit consists of a route number and area to which a vehicle is going.
 The destination sign is located on the upper front of the bus and the same tour names listed in the schedules.
+The route information will also appear on the side of the bus near the front door.

 How to Ride the Bus